nickmqb/wyre/docs/language_guide.md

 ## TODO

-This section is stil being written!
+This section is still being written!
 For the time being:

 * Check out the [feature overview](feature_overview.md) if you haven't already.
 * See the [features example](../examples/features.w).